-Bringing these results back to my testable predictions, my results are consistent with the theory that algorithmic recommendations change decision-maker costs (and therefore their incentives).
-In particular, lenient choices may become less costly when they adhere to lenient recommendations.
-If a lenient choice results in bad outcomes, some of the blame goes to the recommendation designer (the House legislature in the Kentucky case) rather than all of the blame going to the individual decision-maker (the judge in the Kentucky case).
-In this way, the communication of predictive algorithms can change human decisions by shifting incentives in addition to directly providing new prediction information.
+Overall, my results shows algorithmic recommendations have economically important effects on human decisions, and these effects are independent of changes to algorithmic predictions.
+Bringing the results back to my testable predictions, my results are consistent with the theory that algorithmic recommendations change decision-maker incentives.
+In particular, algorithmic recommendations may change how decision-makers perceive their individual liability.
+If a recommended choice results in bad outcomes, some of the blame goes to the recommendation designer rather than all of the blame going to the individual decision-maker.
+In this way, the communication of predictive algorithms may change human decision-making by changing incentives in addition to directly providing new prediction information.

-Related literature: My paper contributes to the existing literature on algorithms and human decisions.
-When studying the effects of algorithms, researchers often contrast a world without algorithms, where humans have complete discretion, to one with algorithms where there is no human discretion (Berk 2017; Mullainathan and Obermeyer 2022; Kleinberg, Lakkaraju, et al. 2018; Cowgill 2018a).
+My paper makes new contributions to the literature on algorithms and human decisions.
+When studying the effects of algorithms, researchers may contrast a world without algorithms, where humans have complete discretion, to one with algorithms where there is no human discretion (Berk 2017; Mullainathan and Obermeyer 2022; Kleinberg, Lakkaraju, et al. 2018; Cowgill 2018a).
 However, since humans usually make the final decisions even when algorithms are present, this is often not the policy-relevant comparison.

-With that in mind, a growing literature compares outcomes in the absence of algorithms to outcomes when human decision-makers use algorithms at their discretion (Sloan, Naufal, and Caspers Forthcoming; Stevenson 2018; Stevenson and Doleac Forthcoming; Garrett and Monahan 2018; DeMichele et al. 2018; Cowgill and Tucker 2019; Davenport 2023).
-How algorithms are integrated into human decision-making varies greatly across these settings.
-For instance, some settings provide decision-makers with algorithmic predictions only, while others also provide explicit algorithmic recommendations.
+With that in mind, researchers may compare outcomes in the absence of algorithms to outcomes when human decision-makers use algorithms at their discretion (Sloan, Naufal, and Caspers Forthcoming; Stevenson 2018; Stevenson and Doleac Forthcoming; Garrett and Monahan 2018; DeMichele et al. 2018; Cowgill and Tucker 2019; Davenport 2023).
+How algorithms are integrated into human decision-makers with algorithmic predictions only, while others also provide explicit algorithmic recommendations.
 My paper demonstrates that these specifics matter for the causal effects of algorithms.
 In particular, algorithmic recommendations matter: they have independent effects on human decisions and merit independent attention in policy discussions and research.